Top CRM Software for Venture Capital Firms

 Q: Which CRM is most future-proofed for VC?

 A: Attio.
-It feels the most future-proof because it is AI-native in its positioning, supports a flexible data model, and is built for workflows that change over time.
-Venture firms rarely stay static, and Attio is unusually well suited to that reality.
+AI-native positioning, a flexible data model, and workflows designed to change over time.
+Venture firms rarely stay static, and most CRMs treat that as a problem.
+Attio treats it as the default.

 Q: Which CRM is most affordable for VC?

 A: Folk.
-For smaller VC teams, Folk is the most affordable option here because its pricing is competitive, the feature set is strong for the cost, and it still covers the essentials such as pipeline management, outreach, enrichment, and AI assistance.
+Pricing is competitive, the feature set is unusually strong for the cost, and it still covers the essentials: pipeline, outreach, enrichment, and AI assistance.